xpack/web-doxygen/website/docs/manual/pages/config.md

 <br/>
 Note: Only use a user-defined header if you know what you are doing!
 :::info
-<p>The header is subject to change so you typically have to regenerate the default header when upgrading to a newer version of Doxygen.
-The following commands have a special meaning inside the header (and footer):</p>
+The header is subject to change so you typically have to regenerate the default header when upgrading to a newer version of Doxygen.
+The following commands have a special meaning inside the header (and footer):

 <dl class="doxyVariableList">
 <dt><span class="doxyComputerOutput">$title</span></dt>